pdsmart/SFD700/README.md

 address the CPU speed shortcomings.
 I thus decided, based on the SFD-800 schematics, to create a version 2 of the SFD-700 design which would work in all the Sharp MZ series computers.

 Please see my website (in due course), https://eaw.app for more documentation and any recent updates.

+If you want to build a v1.2 card, I have 6 boards spare I can ship, just pay me for the postage.